just-figured-out/fantastic-eureka/README.md

 # fantastic-eureka
-Hello I am Sarvesh just new to the git hub.
+Hello I just-figure-out new to the git hub.
 Exploring to uderstand new things.
 Hello World.